-Could this work for you in your daily life?
+Could this work for you in your daily life if you have ADHD?
 It may be worth trying.

 You can let your partner know what tasks you want to accomplish and when, and then ask them to check in with you throughout the day.

-Living with ADHD comes with unique challenges, like having difficulty focusing on a task and procrastinating.
+Living with ADHD may mean procrastinating often.
 However, these difficulties can be managed and often overcome.

-Seeking the support of a mental health professional who could help you develop coping skills is recommended.
-Practicing a few techniques on your own may be helpful, too.
+Seeking the support of a mental health professional could help you develop coping skills.

 Pairing old habits with new ones, rearranging your working environment, and finding an accountability partner are just a few of the ways you could take your first step toward overcoming ADHD-related procrastination and attention deficit.